HackBulgaria/Programming101-CSharp/week04/02-More-Generics-And-Collections/README.md

 Now lets implement[Dynamic Array data structure](https://en.wikipedia.org/wiki/Dynamic_array)
-The dynamic array should contain a generic type
+The dynamic array should contain a generic type Dynamic array will use arrays instead of nodes to store information.

-The methods that the structure should be the same as Linked List The rate of grought of the dynamic array should be:
+The methods that the structure should be the same as Linked List

+The rate of grought of the dynamic array should be/ Or how much our internal array will grow if the cuurent is not enought to contain all the information/:
 * the array should double if the curent size is under 2048.
 * If the size is above 2048 resize the array with capacity of 256.

 When removing elements if the capicity is 1/3 of the total capacity, make the array shorter by half